Diego-Barbulo/Instance-Segmentation-and-Tracking/README.md

 PWC-Net detects pixel motion between consecutive frames, so only the cows in movement are detected by the algorithm.

 ### PWC-Net
-I use a [simpler reimplementation](https://github.com/sniklaus/pytorch-pwc) of the [official repository](https://github.com/NVlabs/PWC-Net) that provides the same results.
+We use a [simpler reimplementation](https://github.com/sniklaus/pytorch-pwc) of the [official repository](https://github.com/NVlabs/PWC-Net) that provides the same results.

 #### Setup
 - Install [Anaconda](https://www.anaconda.com/products/individual)